(a short story)

 Later, when the house had gone quiet, she closed her laptop with a soft click and leaned back into the couch.
 Her sleeves slid down over her hands as she settled deeper into the cushions, the fabric brushing against her fingers like a reminder of how long she’d been sitting there.

 The hum of the refrigerator was the only sound left, low and steady, as if the silence needed something to anchor it.
+She looked at me—not quickly, not fleetingly—as if deciding whether to speak or let the moment remain unspoken.

 “Julian.”

+Her voice broke the silence, not with hesitation but with gravity, as if the word had lingered on her tongue for a long time before she let it go.
 Then, after a beat, she asked, “What’s been the hardest part for you, through all of this?”

 I didn’t answer right away.
 I watched her—really looked at her.
 She wasn’t guarded, just open in a way that felt rare lately.
 I let the silence settle a moment longer before saying, “When you tore your ACL.”

-She didn’t move.
-Just waited.
+She didn’t move, just waited.

 She gave a small nod, slow and almost imperceptible.